lbreme/lexepa-sql/README.md

 <pre>composer require lbreme/lexepa-sql</pre>

 <h1>How does it work?</h1>
-<p>The Lexepa-Sql library analyzes any text string coming from the result of a serialization in PHP.
-During the analysis a series of callback functions are called to which are passed as arguments the elements that constitute the serialized string.</p>
+<p>The Lexepa-Sql library analyzes any file that contains one or more INSERT SQL queries.
+During the analysis a series of callback functions are called to which the elements that constitute the query are passed as arguments.</p>

 <p>We clarify with an example, which is contained in the file <a href="https://github.com/lbreme/lexepa-sql/blob/main/class-example-sql.php">class-example-sql.php</a>, which to make it work is to copy in the root of your project:</p>